mikhail-vlasenko/grlib/README.md

-# GRLib: An Open-Source Hand Gesture Detection and Recognition Python Library
+# [GRLib](https://arxiv.org/abs/2310.14919): An Open-Source Hand Gesture Detection and Recognition Python Library
-This repository houses the GRLib, a Python library for hand gesture detection and recognition.
+This repository houses GRLib, a Python library for hand gesture detection and recognition.
 GRLib is capable of identifying both static and dynamic hand gestures using a combination of image augmentations, MediaPipe Hands and other algorithms.

 ## Installation
 `pip install grlib`